PoisotLab/ms_svd_networks/manuscript.md

 In addition, we compared SVD entropy to other measures of network complexity, namely nestedness ($\eta (M)$) and spectral radius ($\rho (M)$).
 The nestedness of a network is a measure of the degree of overlap between species links, where larger assemblages are made up of a subset of smaller ones that share common interactions.
 Networks with a higher degree of nestedness could be considered less 'complex' than when compared to networks with a lower nestedness. <!--- nestedness was calculated from {EcologicalNetworks} which follows @bast09amn - should we write out the fancy maths or is it enough to link? ---> The spectral radius of a matrix is the largest absolute value of its eigenvalues, which is another measure of network complexity.

-## Simulating extinctions and estimating resilience in ecological networks
+## Simulating extinctions and estimating resilience (or are we going with stability?) in ecological networks

 Extinctions were calculated based on three 'mechanisms', either by removing 1) a random individual, 2) the most connected species (one with the highest number of interactions with other species) and 3) removing the least connected species (the species with the least number of interactions).
 If there were multiple species with the same number of interactions a random individual amongst those species was removed.
 After the removal of a species the network was simplified be removing species that no longer had any interacting partners - i.e. becoming extinct.
 This was repeated until all species were removed from the network.
 This was repeated for each network 1) across the entire network<!--- is this the correct phrasing? --->, whereby any species that met the removal criteria was removed, and 2) along one dimension (i.e. species removal was restricted to a specific group of species such as parasites or pollinators) this was repeated for both dimension <!-- again not sure if this is the best phrasing or better to stick with spp. groups (or a variation of that) --->.
 From here we compared the proportion of species remaining to the proportion of species removed with each subsequent extinction event to construct an extinction curve for each network.
 Following the trapezoidal rule<!---should we expand on this or is it okay to just 'name drop'? ---> we then calculated the area under an extinction curve as a measure of the resilience of the network [ref?]